bgmort/sublime-typescript/README.md

 Sublime-Typescript
 ==================

-A Sublime Text plugin for the Typescript language
+A Sublime Text plugin for the Typescript language.
+Versions for both Sublime Text 2 and Sublime Text 3 are available through the `st2` and `master` branches.

 Installation
 ------------